ShanqingLIU/shanqingliu.github.io/index.md

 ## Research Interests

-I study optimal control and optimization, with a particular focus on the Dynamic Programming Principle and the associated Hamilton-Jacobi-Bellman (HJB) equations.
+I study optimal control and optimization, with a focus on the Dynamic Programming Principle and the Hamilton-Jacobi-Bellman (HJB) equations.
-My research includes the development of numerical schemes aimed at mitigating the curse of dimensionality inherent in this approach.
+My research includes the development of numerical schemes aimed at mitigating the curse of dimensionality in this approach.

 I have also worked broadly on numerical methods for optimal control and optimization, as well as on the design of efficient numerical solvers for partial differential equations (PDEs), motivated by optimization perspectives.